edgedb/edgedb/docs/datamodel/properties.rst

 Constraints
 -----------

-Properties can contain additional constraints.
+Properties can be augmented wth constraints.
 The example below showcases a subset of EdgeDB's built-in constraints.

 .. code-block:: sdl